5. First aid equipment

 4.4 The First Aid Officer delegates to the Head of Administration responsibility for collating medical consent forms and important medical information for each student and ensuring the forms and information are accessible to staff as necessary.

 If first aid boxes are used, they should be taken to the First Aid Officer who will ensure that the first aid box is properly re-stocked.
+First aid boxes should be fitted with tags/seals to highlight any damage or unauthorised use.

 All requirements for the first aid kits are supplied by the First Aid Officer and are regularly stocked at request of individual departments.